jennifermulroy/Bitcoin/README.md

 - Victor Ramirez
 - Jennifer Mulroy

- - Our project is identify patterns in bitcoin trading data to determine what drives price action.
-We will examine daily volatility, trading volume, and price discovery across various exchanges to determine relationships with .
+Our project is identify patterns in bitcoin trading data to determine what drives price action.
+We will examine daily volatility, trading volume, and price discovery across various exchanges.

-Our project is to uncover patterns in credit card fraud.
-We'll examine relationships between types of transactions and location; purchase prices and times of day; trends in purchases over the course of the year; and related questions, as the data admits.
+ Questions to Answer and Research:
+ - Is it a good long term investment or short investment?
+ - Can we apply traditional market statistic analysis on crytpo trading data?

+ Datasets to explore:
+ - Crypto exchange data
+ - Equity market data
+ - Economic data
+ - Geographical data
+ - News sources

+ Rough Breadown of Tasks
+ - Identify final features in the analysis
+ - Psuedo-code
+ - Define technical requirements